BlokasLabs/pisound-docs/docs/the-pisound-software.md

 ---
-description: The Pisound software enables customizable button and the ability to control Pisound-based project vis The Pisound App.
+description: The Pisound software enables customizable button and the ability to control Pisound-based projects via The Pisound App.
 ---

 # The Pisound Software